Skip to main content

 We work with a specialized, external patient advocacy partner to assist patients in understanding and, when appropriate, pursuing insurance-based options that may apply in complex cases.
 This can include formal review or dispute processes that are not typically visible during routine insurer calls.
 Coverage is never guaranteed, timelines vary, and transparency and realism are essential.

-• When surgery is performed at an in-network facility, patient responsibility is often limited to in-network cost-sharing, subject to plan terms and applicable protections.
+A practical way to think about cost: Most insurance plans include some form of patient cost-sharing — a deductible, copay, and/or coinsurance.
+The exact amount depends on your plan's benefit design.
+When surgery is performed at an in-network facility, patient responsibility is often limited to in-network cost-sharing, subject to plan terms and applicable protections.

 For the vast majority of patients, we do not require deposits or prepayment to begin care.
-When surgery is being considered, our team helps patients clarify the practical items that matter most:
+When surgery is being considered, our team helps patients clarify the practical items that matter most: whether the planned hospital or facility is in network for your plan, what documentation is needed for scheduling, and what authorization requirements apply, if any.

-Some patients exploring complex endometriosis care encounter programs that require large cash payments up front (often tens of thousands of dollars) followed by a “superbill” submission process, often unassisted.
-Patients should understand that upfront cash payment to a surgeon does not automatically guarantee reimbursement, and reimbursement outcomes can vary widely by plan.
+A note about common models in this space: Some patients exploring complex endometriosis care encounter programs that require large cash payments up front — often tens of thousands of dollars — followed by an unassisted "superbill" submission process.
+Patients should understand that upfront cash payment to a surgeon does not automatically guarantee reimbursement, and reimbursement outcomes can vary widely depending on the plan.

 Our model is very different.
 We focus on evidence-based care and clarity, and we aim to minimize administrative and financial burden wherever possible.